jondawes/DelphixDevOpsDemo/README.md

 ## DBeaver setup

-create a new connection under SQL Server:
+Create a new connection under SQL Server:
 - host: 10.160.1.62
 - port: 1433
 - Database/Schema: GHvDB
 - Username: sa
 - Password: (sa password from lab passwords sheet)

-Right click on dbo and SQL Editor > Open SQL Console select * from contacts;
+Right click on dbo and SQL Editor > Open SQL Console and enter the following lines:
-CTRL+ENTER
+- `select * from contacts;`  Use to show contents are available
+- `drop TABLE contacts;`    Use to delete data to show refresh works Place cursor on either line and hit CTRL+ENTER to run

 # Demo Flow